lonesome-polecat/cs-260-startup/notes.md

 Don't store database (or any state, files, etc.) on server

 At some point, I should mark all the points of failure for the website so debugging will be easier in the future

+## Database

+MySQL is jack-of-all-trades, other DBs are specialized Databases can be turned on and off, data is persisted